 Advertisements should not mislead investors about a fund’s safety.
 Advertisements should disclose the total rate of return and prior fund performance during varying market conditions.
 An easily understood standard should be established to describe the risks involved in mutual fund investing.

 Investment instruments that can be speculative, such as derivatives, should be explained and disclosed clearly so that investors understand the nature of the product.

 Bank sales of investments such as mutual funds and annuities must be properly regulated to prevent consumer confusion about the uninsured status of these products and their attendant fees, costs, and risks.

-The Securities and Exchange Commission and the states should require broker-dealers to disclose detailed information to investors regarding the total dollar amount and percentage of fees and commissions that investors will pay for investing in a particular product in a clear, standardized format so investors can compare the fees, commissions, and rates of return among various investment products.
+The Securities and Exchange Commission and the states should require broker-dealers to disclose detailed information to investors so they can compare the fees, commissions, and rates of return among various investment products.
+The information should detail the total dollar amount and percentage of fees and commissions that investors will pay for investing in a particular product in a clear, standardized format.

 Account statements provided to investors should also clearly state the current value of the investments, any change in value during the statement period, the commissions paid at the time of each sale, and the cost of fees on an ongoing basis.

 State regulators should have greater authority to review new securities issues.
 At a minimum, the authority of state officials to review new securities issues should not be further weakened.